destaMo/Scrum-Notes/content/web_development/skills/Framework and language/react-native/basics.md

 ### 🎤 Interview

 - Can you say in own words what is virtualization?
-- What is diff between SectionList and FlatList?
+- What is difference between SectionList and FlatList?
 - What is RefreshControl?
-- What prop trigger FlatList re-render?
+- Which prop triggers FlatList rerender?

 ### 📝 Katas